Why study with us as a postgraduate?

 You will also have the opportunity to take part in annual student-led conferences and other research showcase events.

 There are so many reasons to love Cardiff – especially for students.
-It’s regularly listed as one of the most affordable university cities in the UK, and came second in the 2020 Natwest Student Living Index for monthly rental costs, but that’s not all: as well as a huge variety of clubs and societies to get involved in alongside your academic studies, there are also exceptional facilities and a range of student support to benefit from while you’re here.
+It’s regularly listed as one of the most affordable university cities in the UK, and came fourth in the 2021 Natwest Student Living Index for monthly rental costs, but that’s not all: as well as a huge variety of clubs and societies to get involved in alongside your academic studies, there are also exceptional facilities and a range of student support to benefit from while you’re here.

 - 3rd best Students' Union in the UK (Whatuni Student Choice Awards 2020).